 There were earlier ideas also, in the 1960s, and earlier.
 Here is the 1960s Douglas SASSTO artist's impression.

 It was only intended as a proof of principle, and wasn't capable of gong into orbit at this stage.
-But eventually it could have become a fully automated, reusable, single stage to orbit space shuttle for unmanned cargos - and it could also take humans - who wouldn't need to pilot it as it was fully automated.
+So we can’t compare it directly with the SpaceX rockets.
+But they did have the plan for the future that eventually it could become a fully automated, reusable, single stage to orbit space shuttle for unmanned cargoes - and it could also take humans.
+As with the Russian Buran version of the space shuttle - they wouldn't need to pilot it as it was fully automated.

 FLYING TO ORBIT ON A BEAM OF LIGHT